jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 ### Extend None Custom (Local) Stores

-Sometimes creating a [custom store](#custom-stores) is kinda overkill or there are certain situations, where it is simply more feasible to rely on [store-mapping](/docs/storemapping/) which implies there is no custom store available.
+Sometimes creating a [custom store](#custom-stores) is a bit overkill, or it's simply more feasible to rely on [store-mapping](/docs/storemapping/) which implies there is no custom store available.

-In those cases - often in some small local code area - it is totally ok, to customize a standard store created by `storeOf`-factory.
+In those cases - often in some small local code area - it is totally fine to customize a standard store created by `storeOf`-factory.

 ```kotlin